What happens if I fail the online ID verification?

 3. The Post Office verifies your identity

-Trained staff will check your original documents in person and complete the identity verification.
+Trained staff will check your documents in person and complete the identity verification.

 They’ll return the result directly to Personnel Checks so your application can move forward.